CoronaVac: Phase III

+It was phase III clinically trialled in Brazil, Chile, Indonesia, the Philippines, and Turkey and relies on traditional technology similar to other inactivated-virus COVID-19 vaccines, such as the Sinopharm BIBP vaccine, another Chinese vaccine, and Covaxin, an Indian vaccine.
+CoronaVac does not need to be frozen, and both the final product and the raw material for formulating CoronaVac can be transported refrigerated at 2–8 °C (36–46 °F), the temperatures at which flu vaccines are kept.

 In July 2020, Sinovac began Phase III trials to evaluate efficacy and safety on 9,000 volunteer healthcare professionals in Brazil, collaborating with Butantan Institute.
 On 19 October, São Paulo Governor João Doria said the first results of the clinical study conducted in Brazil proved that among the vaccines being tested in the country, CoronaVac is the safest, the one with the best and most promising immunization rates.
 On 23 October, São Paulo increased the number of volunteers in the trial to 13,000.

 Brazil briefly paused the trials on 10 November after the suicide of a volunteer before resuming them the next day.
 The suicide was unrelated to the vaccine trial.

 In August, a trial was started in Chile run by Pontifical Catholic University of Chile which was expected to include 3,000 volunteers between the ages of 18 and 65.

 In August, Sinovac began trials in Indonesia with Bio Farma in Bandung involving 1,620 volunteers.

 In September, Turkey began trials with 13,000 volunteers on a two-dose 14-day interval.
 The monitoring process took place at 25 centers in 12 cities across the country.

 In October, Sinovac began trials in China involving 1,040 volunteers.

 In April 2021, Sinovac began Phase II/III trials for the elderly aged 60–80 in the Philippines involving 352 volunteers.